jeremynoesen/AISpongeLite/README.md

 3. In the left sidebar, click on "API Keys".
 4. In the top right, click on "Create new secret key".
 5. Name the key (e.g., "AI Sponge Lite"), select a project, and click "Create secret key".
-6. Copy the key.
+6. Copy the key to your clipboard or a text file.
 You will need it later.
 7. In the left sidebar, click on "Billing".
 8. On the top of this page, click "Payment methods".
 9. Click "Add payment method" and enter your payment information.
 10. On the top of this page, click "Overview".
 11. Click "Add to credit balance". $5 will keep the bot running for about six months.

-### Install Script
+### Installation Script

 The following instructions are for Linux (Ubuntu, Debian, Fedora, Red Hat, and CentOS).
 For Windows, please install WSL, then follow these instructions.
-MacOS is not supported by the install script at the moment.
+MacOS is not supported by the installation script at the moment.

 1. From this repository, download the `install.sh` script.
 Save it where you would like to install the bot.
 Do not download the entire repository.